Heavy vehicle registration changes

 Are you a Federal Interstate Registration scheme (FIRS) customer?

-The Australian Government announced on 22 May 2018 that the Federal Interstate Registration Scheme (FIRS) will close to renewals and new applicants as of 1 July 2018 with the scheme being completely removed on 1 July 2019.
+The Federal Interstate Registration Scheme (FIRS) has been closed to renewals and new registrations with the scheme being completely removed on 1 July 2019.

-From 1 July 2018, FIRS operators will no longer be able to establish or re-register under FIRS.
-Existing FIRS customers will receive separate information from NSW Roads and Maritime to assist them with their transition.
+FIRS operators are no longer able to establish or re-register under FIRS.
+Existing FIRS customers will receive separate information from Roads and Maritime to assist them with their transition.